UrbanAnalyst/dodgr/cran-comments.md

-# CRAN notes for dodgr_0.2.7 submission
+# CRAN notes for dodgr_0.2.8 submission

-This submission fixes the single UBSAN error raised by previous submissions.
-I was able to reproduce that error locally, and can confirm that it has now been rectified.

 ## Notes

+This submission generates NOTES on some systems regarding "possibly invalid URLs", for which I can only assure you that all URLs are valid, and all use appropriate "https", and not "http", protocol.
+Note in particular that https://srtm.csi.cgiar.org/srtmdata commonly times out and errors, but the https is valid, and is the sole link to an official NASA data source.
+Please note that all URLs identified in 'R CMD check' NOTEs only arise in documentation, and are not directly called by any functions within the package.
+Thus any issues with these URLs do not affect package functionality in any way.

+One previous NOTE regarding a "Namespace in Imports field not imported from" has also been rectified.

-This submission generates the following NOTES on some systems:
+Beyond that, this submission generates the following NOTES on some systems:

-* Two possibly invalid URLs: one for a valid vignette reference, due to jstor preventing automated queries; and one for the DOI for the paper associated with this pacakge, which is also valid (https://doi.org/10.32866/6945, with DOI simply given as 'doi = "10.32866/6945"').
 * "GNU make is a SystemRequirements", which is unavoidable because of the need to remove compiled object files in src sub-directories.

 ## Test environments

 Other than the above, this submission generates no additional notes, and no warnings on:
-* Ubuntu 16.04 (on `travis-ci`): R-release, R-devel
+* Ubuntu 20.04: R-release, R-devel
 * win-builder (R-release, R-devel, R-oldrelease)
 - clang UBSAN on R-devel